 The tricky part comes in setting up the S&H. Connect output E or F to a VCO, scaled so you can listen to the output range.
 Connect an LFO to input G. If you find the VCO frequently playing the same low note, you are sending the CA/LM3130 to it's upper limit.

 To deal with this, separate the circuits by cutting the short track between the two S&HI pads.
 The S&HI pads have an X between them on the overlay side to indicate where the cut should be made on the rear of the PCB.
 Connect the C output to the S&HI pad nearest pin 3 of the CD4007.
 You can then adjust the center voltage of the incoming waveform by installing the resistor "RPD".
-In my case, RPD was 1k5, but this will depend on the characteristics of the other parts you have used.

 This is a guide only.
 Parts needed will vary with individual constructor's needs.